kells4real/go_study/README.md

 # Go_STUDY

+## This repo is amied at showing new devs I teach and others like them to understand some of the basic and intermediate concepts of programming in general.
+While at the same time, learning the GoLang syntax and how it works.
+Teaching is of cos a very good way to learn.

 ### A bunch of random exercise, functions, logics, tests, algorithms, and tests while studying the Go programming language.
 This is my journey of understanding the GoLang documented.

 ###

-### I will be writing most of the logics, functions or algorithms in this repo in both Go and Python.
+### I will be writing most of the logics, functions or algorithms in this repo in Go, Ruby and Python.
 I find that I learn even better when I'm studying a language while comparing it with a language I can already strongly type in.
 It helps me understand the language I am studying in contrast to the one I already know.
-I choose Python for this mainly because Python can be run almost anywhere on any project structure without having to setup anything.
+I choose Python and Ruby for this mainly because Python can be run almost anywhere on any project structure without having to setup anything extra.
+Ruby with the rails framework is equally easy to setup, that's in contrast to setting up the rails framweork though.

 ### For example, if the project root folder is opened in visual studio code, you can run the python files directly by just typing in windows